scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Hex a target.
+Hex a target in range you can see.
 Make a spellcasting roll vs the targets Willpower.
 On success they gain Hex for 10 minutes, or Hex 2 on crit.

-Add a proficiency die to your spellcasting roll for every level above 1st.
+Add a proficiency die for every level above 1st.

 ___
 #### Hex Bolt